AbhijeetFasate13/CuteLy/README.md

 ---

-**Built with ❤️ using modern TypeScript and clean architecture principles.**
+**Built with modern TypeScript and clean architecture principles.**

 For questions or collaboration, reach out at [fasateabhijeet13@gmail.com]